MatthiasValvekens/pyHanko/README.md

 *Note:* The working title of this project (and former name of the repository on GitHub) was `pdf-stamp`, which might still linger in some references.

-*Note:* This project is not yet production-ready, and is currently in a pre-alpha stage.
+*Note:* This project is currently in alpha, and not yet production-ready.

 ### Overview
 The code in this repository functions both as a library and as a command-line tool.